How to Build a Food Delivery App like UberEats

-- Test the app MVP with a target audience
+- Testing the app MVP with a target audience

 - Developing a solid investment pitch

 So, how much will the food delivery app cost?

 We need from 50 hours to create UI/UX design, from 66 hours to build the app's back-end, while the development stage may take from 120 hours per each platform.

 The popularity of food ordering services makes on-demand food apps a prospective niche for investments.
 Still, to stand out from the crowd, you should adopt current food ordering industry trends.
 For your future food delivery app, you can apply either an Order-Only or Order and Delivery Model.
 With the app MVP, you can gather insights from your target audience and add other features during the second development stage.